google/scaaml/scaaml_intro/README.md

 The code is split into two parts:

 -   `train.py` is used to train the attack models.
-It takes as argument a config that define what to train.
-The configuration used in the tutorial is located here `config/stm32f415_tinyaes.json` and you can use it to train your own models by running `python train.py -c config/stm32f415_tinyaes.json`
+It takes as argument a config that defines what to train.
+The configuration used in the tutorial is located here `config/stm32f415_tinyaes.json` and you can use it to train your own models by running
+    `python train.py -c config/stm32f415_tinyaes.json`

 -   `key_recovery_demo.ipynb` is the notebook that showcases how to use the trained model and the `scaaml` library to recover TinyAES keys with just 4